What is Archaeology?

 The Education and Outreach program has available pamphlets, brochures, texts, exhibits, traveling resource boxes, and publications.
 Staff members can provide in-school presentations as well as tours of the OSA lab and collections.
 Site tours, field opportunities, and professional development workshops are scheduled periodically.
 Each year, the OSA organizes and sponsors Team Archaeology at RAGBRAI and follows the tour to offer exhibits and hands-on demonstrations.

-- Book an OSA speaker for your classroom or community
+- Book an OSA speaker for your classroom or community (fees apply)

 - OSA Educators will visit classrooms statewide or host tours of our University of Iowa facility.
 Our archaeology lessons are highly multidisciplinary with roots in the sciences and humanities.